Ingress Sidecar TLS Termination

 Verify external to internal mesh connectivity on port 8443

-$ export EXTERNAL_CLIENT=$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})
+$ export EXTERNAL_CLIENT=$(kubectl get pod -l app=curl -o jsonpath={.items..metadata.name})

 $ kubectl cp client.test.svc.cluster.local.key default/"${EXTERNAL_CLIENT}":/tmp/